plzm/azure-tenant-scanner/README.md

 # Azure Tenant Scanner Powershell Utility Scripts

-This readme describes the Powershell functions available in [AzTSUtility.ps1](AzTSUtility.ps1).
+This readme describes the functions available in the Powershell files in this repo.

 The functions are provided to help with assessment and remediation of Azure Tenant Scanner control compliance issues.
+The Azure Tenant Scanner is a Microsoft CSEO-created tool provided for the community at https://github.com/azsk/AzTS-docs.

 The controls and provided functions are listed below.
+Each control's functions are in a .ps1 file named for that control ID, e.g. `Azure_KeyVault_NetSec_Disable_Public_Network_Access.ps1`.

 <br />